IABTechLab/uid2-examples/web-integrations/prebid-integrations/client-side/README.md

 ## Prebid.js

-This file is a build of Prebid.js with the userId, uid2IdSystem and appnexusBidAdapter modules included.
+This example includes a custom build of Prebid.js with the necessary modules for UID2/EUID integration.
+The `uid2IdSystem` module in Prebid supports both UID2 and EUID identities.

 ## Additional Resources